jreisinger/docs/notes/sec/basics.md

+Reviewed: 2022-02-27

 # Lessons learned

-* Names (new to old): cybersecurity = info security == information security == computer security == network/data/application security.
+* Names (new to old): cybersecurity, infosecurity (information security), computer security, network/data/application security.
 * There's no 100% secure system.
 There are just more or less secure systems.
-* Security is a long term systematic process.
+* Security is a long term systematic and process.
+You need to regularly review and rebalance.
 * Security is hard to measure.
-* In many environments development and operations are prioritized over security.
+* In some companies development and operations are prioritized over security.
-* "Ensure your doors are locked sucurely before putting bars on your second-store windows!"
+* Security is not just about technology, it's also about people and processes.
+This is hard for often introverted technology focused engineers.

 # Goals